ryaker/appstore-connect-mcp/README.md

 # Apple Store Connect MCP Server

-A Model Context Protocol (MCP) server that provides Apple Store Connect API integration for Claude AI.
-This server enables Claude to interact with your iOS app data, including analytics, sales, TestFlight builds, and app store management.
+A Model Context Protocol (MCP) server that provides tools for interacting with Apple Store Connect API, enabling management of iOS/macOS apps, TestFlight, app metadata, and more through Claude Desktop or other MCP clients.

 ## Features